 If your colleague is a confident cyclist, you can take the lead.
 They simply follow you, doing as you do.
 If they're not a confident cyclist, it's better if you ride half a bike length or so behind.
 That way you won't accidentally ride away from them.
 You can keep and eye on them and provide verbal instructions.
 Don't forget that you can ride side-by-side in many situations.
 (When you need to single out, it's you that drops back.)

 If a group of you from work all meet up to ride in together, put a more experienced cyclist at the front and at the rear of the group.
 Pace the ride to the slowest cyclist, regrouping as necessary, so that eveyone enjoys their journey.

 Cycle to Work Day isn't just for cyclists.
-Employers can pledge their support and promise to promote the event to their staff, to run a Cycle to Work Day event, and to offer a coffee and a croissant to all staff who cycle in that day.
+Employers can promote the event to their staff, to run a Cycle to Work Day event, and to offer a coffee and a croissant to all staff who cycle in that day.
 A healthier, more punctual workforce is worth having.
 Additionally, employers who enable their staff to get a bike through Cyclescheme will make savings on National Insurance contributions too.

 Interested in more cycling content?

 © .
 All rights reserved.
 Cyclescheme Limited, P.O.
 BOX 3809, Bath, BA1 1WX.
 Part of Blackhawk Network.
 Privacy notice